FourthState/plasma-mvp-sidechain/README.md

 Run `plasmad start` via command line to begin running the plasma node.
 You should see empty blocks being proposed and committed.

 Plasma Light Client:

+- Navigate to `client/plasmacli/` directory
+- Run `go install` via command line

+Use `plasmacli` to run any of the commands for this light client

+The light client uses the Ethereum keystore to create and store passphrase encrypted keys in `$HOME/.plasmacli/keys/`

 ### Plasma Architecture
 See our [research repository](https://github.com/FourthState/plasma-research) for architectural explanations of our Plasma implementation.